tomaspiaggio/imcache/README.md

 ## Suggestions

 - It is a good idea to use JPEG images over PNG as the cropping library is not able to lower the quality of PNG as good.
 This will improve transfer speeds.
+- It is better to always specify the category.
+If you don't, the server will probably pick a different category every time, which will take more to load each image (because it has to crop a different image for every category).

 ## TO DO